FARM: Foundational Aerial Radio Map for Intelligent Low-Altitude Networking

 \subsection{Alignment of MAE and Diffusion}

+Despite their distinct learning objectives, we realize that MAE and diffusion models share the same fundamental reconstruction mechanism.
+Rather than treating them as a simple combination of two separate frameworks, FARM unifies them as an elegant, intentional duality.
+Standard diffusion architectures typically generate data entirely from scratch, relying solely on radio environmental priors (condition-only), whereas standard MAEs are designed strictly to interpolate missing spatial gaps from partial observations (condition-free).
+This unified view allows FARM to adaptively coordinate its radio encoder and map decoder according to the available inputs.

-Despite their distinct learning objectives, MAE and diffusion models share a fundamental reconstruction mechanism.
-MAE learns to recover global content from highly incomplete observations, while diffusion models progressively restore clean samples from noise.
-In the diffusion process, early denoising stages primarily capture coarse global structures, mirroring the way MAE infers overall geometry under severe information degradation.
-This conceptual alignment provides the foundation for FARM to jointly learn radio representations and map generation.
-Methodologically, the two models are unified through a shared voxel-space recovery objective.
-In the MAE encoder, the input is divided into patches, and a large portion is randomly masked.
+Methodologically, the two models are unified through a shared voxel-space recovery objective \cite{LiHe_arXiv_2025}.
+In MAE, the input is divided into patches, and a large portion is randomly masked.
 The encoder processes only the visible patches to produce latent representations, which are then used by the decoder to reconstruct the missing content in the voxel space.
 Similarly, we optimize the diffusion decoder to directly predict the clean sample $\hat{\mathbf{R}}$ during denoising rather than the noise itself.
 By grounding both representation learning and map generation in a common voxel-space target, the unified design remains coherent and computationally efficient.

 To implement this, the MAE $\mathcal{G}^{\mathrm{enc}}(\cdot)$ utilizes a vanilla Vision Transformer (ViT) backbone \cite{Alex_ICLR_2021}, while the diffusion decoder $\mathcal{G}^{\mathrm{dec}}(\cdot)$ is built upon a Diffusion Transformer (DiT) architecture \cite{PEXI_ICCV_2022}.
-To reduce inference overhead, we formulate the generation process as an Ordinary Differential Equation (ODE) following the flow-matching paradigm \cite{LCBM_ICLR_2022}.
+To reduce inference overhead, we formulate the generation process of the decoder as an Ordinary Differential Equation (ODE) following the flow-matching paradigm \cite{LCBM_ICLR_2022}.
 Let $\boldsymbol{\epsilon} \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ denote a standard Gaussian noise sample.
-A noisy intermediate sample $\mathbf{Z}_t$ at time $t \in [0,1]$ is constructed from original input $\mathbf{R}$ via linear interpolation:
+A noisy intermediate sample $\mathbf{Z}_t$ at time $t \in [0,1]$ is constructed from the original input $\mathbf{R}$ via linear interpolation:

 Under this probability path, the target velocity is $\mathbf{v} = \frac{d\mathbf{Z}_t}{dt} = \mathbf{R} - \boldsymbol{\epsilon}$.
 Since $\mathbf{v}$ is constant for each pair $(\mathbf{R}, \boldsymbol{\epsilon})$, it is significantly easier to learn than stochastic formulations.
 To satisfy the voxel-space prediction requirement $\hat{\mathbf{R}} = \mathcal{G}^{\mathrm{dec}}(\mathbf{Z}_t, t)$, we transform the output of the diffusion decoder into the velocity space.
 Specifically, by rearranging Eq. \eqref{eq5}, the predicted noise is recovered as $\hat{\boldsymbol{\epsilon}} = \frac{\mathbf{Z}_t - t\hat{\mathbf{R}}}{1-t}$.
 The corresponding predicted velocity is then computed as: